 If we identify any abnormalities we may cancel or postpone your quarantine stay.

-If there are no abnormalities on these tests and you remain well in the first 2 days in the quarantine unit, we will proceed with the enrolment/challenge on Day 0 (deliberate infection with SARS CoV-2 Omicron BA.5 subvariant "the study virus").
+Page 14 of 37 COV-CHIM02 PIS v1.2 (IRAS ref: 338445), 'A dose finding human experimental infection study with SARS-CoV-2 Omicron BA.5 subvariant in healthy volunteers immunologically experienced against SARS-CoV-2 (COV-CHIM02)', Chief Investigator: Prof Helen McShane, 24June2024 If there are no abnormalities on these tests and you remain well in the first 2 days in the quarantine unit, we will proceed with the enrolment/challenge on Day 0 (deliberate infection with SARS CoV-2 Omicron BA.5 subvariant "the study virus").
 Once you have been given the virus, you will be considered to have been enrolled into the study.